-Since 2016, June 30 of each year has been known as International Asteroid Day, a date proclaimed by the United Nations General Assembly to remember the anniversary of the impact of one of these objects in Tunguska, Siberia (Russian Federation), which occurred on June 30, 1908, and to raise public awareness about the danger of asteroid impact.
+Every June 30 has been known as International Asteroid Day since 2016.
+The United Nations General Assembly set this date to commemorate the impact of an asteroid in Tunguska in Siberia (Russian Federation) on June 30, 1908, and to raise awareness about the danger of asteroid impact.

 The activity was organized by the Millennium Institute of Astrophysics MAS, with the collaboration of Las Campanas Observatory, the Millennium Science Initiative, Corporación Pueblito Las Vizcachas, PGE Foundation, Mangata Capacita, ALMA Observatory, StarTres, Chilean Society of Astronomy, EcoScience Foundation, GMT, Dedoscopio, Chilean Foundation of Astronomy, Antukuyen, Millennium Nucleus of Planetary Formation, Cerro Navia Science Corporation, Center for Science Communication of the Andrés Bello University, UdeC Astronomy Department, UDP Astronomy Nucleus, Geology and Neurodiversity, ACHIPEC, UV Institute of Physics and Astronomy, CATA and Explora RM Norte.

-There were workshops, contests and stands with interactive activities prepared by each of the participating institutions, in addition to a program of talks on the main stage with interpretation in Chilean Sign Language.
+There were workshops, contests, and stands with interactive activities prepared by each participating institution, in addition to a program of talks on the main stage with interpretation in Chilean Sign Language.